Summary

 Pie charts with too many slices become hard to read.
 If you have more than five groups, use a bar chart instead.
 Your backers shouldn't need a magnifying glass to read your data.

 Don't use fancy elements that don't add meaning.
 Every visual element should serve a purpose.
 Pretty graphics that don't help understanding actually hurt your trust level.
+Why make things harder than they need to be?

 How to Choose the Right Visual for Your Data?

 The type of data you're showing decides which business plan graphs or charts work best.
 Here's how to match your visual to your message.
+But which data deserves the spotlight?

 Money Data Visual Rules

-Income guesses need line graphs.
+income estimates need line graphs.
 They show growth trends that backers want to see.
 Include both old data and guesses.
 Mark them clearly so backers know what's real versus predicted.

 Expense breakdowns work best as bar charts or pie charts.
 Bar charts let you compare different expense groups easily.
 Pie charts show what percentage each expense takes from your total budget.

 Cash flow needs special charts that show money coming in and going out over time.
 Waterfall charts work well for showing how your cash spot changes month by month.
+How else can you make these crucial numbers crystal clear to backers?

 Market and Customer Data

 Customer groups work well as pie charts when you have clear types.
-Use bar charts when you want to compare group sizes.
-Use them to show how groups perform differently.
+Use bar charts when you want to compare group sizes or show how groups perform differently.

 Real-World Example